 TerraCycle closed out the decade by unveiling Loop, a circular shopping system delivering the world's favorite brands to your doorstep in durable, refillable packaging, moving away from disposability and single-use for a less wasteful world.
-Loop launched in May 2019 in the United State and France, and is still growing.
-Offering 300+ items , Loop provides anything from Tide detergent to Pantene shampoo, Häagen-Dazs ice cream to Crest mouthwash — all in reusable packaging.
+Loop launched in May 2019 in the United States and France, and is still growing.
+Offering more than 300 items (and counting), Loop provides anything from Tide detergent to Häagen-Dazs ice cream, to Tropicana orange juice to Milka Biscuits — all in reusable packaging.
 After using the products, customers put the empty containers in a Loop tote on their doorstep.
 The containers are then picked up by a delivery service, cleaned and refilled, and shipped out to consumers again.

 In other words, it’s the 21st-century milkman.